Jayaprakashkumar/Letter_game/README.md

 Current Guess: --a

-g = guess, t = tell me, l for a letter, and q to quit This process continues until the user either gets the answer right or gives up.
+g = guess, t = tell me, l for a letter, and q to quit This process continues until the user either gets the answer right or gives up.This process continues until the user either gets the answer right or gives up.